 When can I start?

 Graduate students typically arrive at MPI-SWS between the end of August and mid-September.
-However, students may start their graduate studies at any time, provided that there is a mutual agreement between the student and an initial advisor.
+However, students may start their graduate studies at any time, provided that there is a mutual agreement between the student and their initial advisor.

 Which graduate program should I apply to?